go-hacks/joygo/README.md

 Example to use the included conf with Fell Seal -> sudo ./joygo FellSeal.conf fell

+Things to come:

-In the future I may add mouse controls for the joysticks.
+1. I may add mouse controls for the joysticks.
 Some games may work okay with it.
 However, the joysticks are treated as D-Pads by the Linux driver so there's nothing I can do about this.

+2. I will eventually add the ability for key combinations.
+Currently, you can only set single keys.

 NOTE: The key mapping format is from robotgo so if you would like a full reference, you can check it out here: